 Very peaceful and quiet.

 This offers the chance to do your own private meditation and yoga practise, seva, relax and rejuvenate, and visit the surrounding areas.

 Please respect the Ashram and its facilities.
-It is a vegetarian (no eggs), smoke and intoxicants free area (strictly no alcohol or any form of drugs, legal or otherwise) in the compound.
+It is a vegetarian (no eggs), smoking, vaping and intoxicants free area, (strictly no alcohol or any form of drugs, legal or otherwise) in the compound.

 Rules for Retreat

-While on programmes at the Ashram, we would endeavour to follow at least the first five of the Eight Limbs of Yoga as expounded by Patanjali.
+While on retreat at the Ashram, we would endeavour to follow at least the first five of the Eight Limbs of Yoga as expounded by Patanjali.